yazdrahobycha/kottans--frontend/README.md

 > <img src="task_html_css_intro/CodeCamp CSS.png"
 > </details>

-1. As a newcomer to the basics of HTML and CSS, I encountered many novel concepts while completing this task.
-From different types of tags, to creating forms, semantic tags, and basic styling, to the layout of elements on a website, everything was a new and exciting experience.
-I still have much to learn about CSS, and plan to continue my education through freecodecamp certification.
+1. As a beginner in HTML and CSS, I stumbled upon a whole new world of wonders!
+From tags that are plain text to tags that have superpowers, I was amazed by the limitless possibilities that HTML and CSS have to offer.
+Who knew a few lines of code could create such magic on the internet!

-2. I was struck by the simplicity and depth of the concepts used for basic website markup and styling.
-The breadth of what can be achieved with these tools is truly impressive.
+2. The deeper I delved into HTML and CSS, the more I realized how simple yet powerful these tools are.
+It's like having a toolbox that can turn a blank canvas into a masterpiece.
+I mean, who needs Picasso when you've got HTML and CSS, right?

-3. In preparation for a future task to create a pop-up, I focused on learning specific tools and techniques that would be useful.
-I approached the task like putting together a puzzle, first learning how to create a <code>nav</code>, stylize it, round edges, and arrange <code>li</code> elements in a row.
-Then I learned how to create a scroll menu using <code>overflow</code> and how to make it disappear.
-While a bit intimidating, I am committed to successfully completing this task.
+3. With a goal of creating a pop-up that will leave everyone in awe, I dived into learning the techniques that would help me achieve it.
+It was like putting together a jigsaw puzzle, where each piece was a new concept to learn.
+From creating a navigation bar that's cooler than the Fonz, to making the scroll menu disappear like a magician, I was on a mission to master it all.
+I'm ready to take on this task, even if it means I'll have to tame the overflow beast!.

 ## Responsive Web Design